ruuda/blog/posts/build-system-insights.md

 Language package managers make it easy to obtain language dependencies, but they often stop right there.
-When a readme informally specifies the toolchain, rather than a machine-enforcable build definition, reproducibility suffers.
+When a readme informally specifies the toolchain, rather than a machine-enforceable build definition, reproducibility suffers.

 The build tool that made me realise the importance